ozakary/data-C60_ML/dft_calculations_schnet/README.md

 Each calculation produces output files identical to the example `cluster_<ID>` folder found [here](../dft_calculations_nep/DFT-1/cluster_34500).

 The results are collected, and the processed data files used for the training of the SchNet model can be found in this [Zenodo repository](https://github.com/ozakary/data-NMR-ML_C60).
-Details of generating the training data files can be found [here](../nmr-ml_dataset/).
+Details of generating the training dataset files can be found [here](../nmr-ml_dataset/).

 ## Computational Details